AlexandraNoriega/mybot_ws/README.md

 ``
 roslaunch mybot_gazebo mybot_world.launch
 ``
+You can map the enviroment making mybot to follow the yellow line (the world you simulate must have a yellow line (lfm1.world)) or using teleop.
+In the first case run

+``
+roslaunch mybot_navigation gmapping_demo_line.launch
+``

-To start mapping we will execute a launch file.
+To start mapping using teleop we will execute a launch file.
 This line will save the sensor data located in the robot, in this case the robot uses a *Hokuyo laser*

 ``
 roslaunch mybot_navigation gmapping_demo.launch